What is Aphasia and Useful Links

 As the only grant-making trust in the UK to focus solely on aphasia, the TTA is amongst those who are committed to ensure the best possible research is being undertaken and services and support developed for people with aphasia, their families and carers.

-If you are looking for more information about aphasia, there are now several videos on the internet.
-Here is a sample selection that might be of interest:
+If you are looking for more information about aphasia, there are now several videos on the internet, but they vary in quality.
+Here is a small selection that might be of interest:

-Speechless is a documentary that tells the stories of two men, Junior Agogo and Barry, who can no longer use speech after suffering strokes.
+Speechless tells the stories of two men, Junior Agogo and Barry, who can no longer use speech after suffering strokes.
 Much of the film is made in the Neurorehabilitation Unit of the National Hospital for Neurology and Neurosurgery in London’s Queen Square.
-Speechless available via the Wellcome Trust website.

 If you are looking for aphasia organisations, the links below might be useful: